Webinar: Scan to sign with Adobe – digitising your processes

 Hantash said: “The director of operations was looking at where they could plug-in technology to create more efficiency and improve the client experience.
 They started off integrating Adobe Sign – this is something that I think is quite important, sometimes people just adopt Adobe eSignatures ad hoc, but there is more value if you integrate and automate them, it creates an exponential difference.
 Beswicks started with a use case that everyone can relate to, which is an engagement letter.
 They were able to create a three-party signature process and be able to do it in under 20 minutes, which is ridiculous.
 Even the Big Four can wait two weeks.”

-Meanwhile at the largest end of the scale, Clifford Chance is using all three Adobe clouds – the creative, experience and document cloud – for client marketing, business development and document generation and analytics, including in many scenarios embracing Adobe Sign.
+Meanwhile at the largest end of the scale, Clifford Chance is using all three Adobe clouds – Adobe Creative Cloud, Adobe Experience Cloud and Adobe Document Cloud – for client marketing, business development and document generation and analytics, including in many scenarios embracing Adobe Sign.
 Speaking during the webinar, Vigneron said: “As we move to be more online and more digital as a business ourselves, we’ve had to move to a more digital process and that includes for signing employment contracts or bringing in trainees; that all has to be done digitally and there has been a massive increase in usage in those scenarios.
 Also, we saw quite early in February an impact in particular when financial institutions and large corporates got stuck at home together with law firms, and keeping in mind that the security constraints mean we can’t take a document and print it at home – we can’t connect a printer to our machines – so all of that puts a lot of stress on the ability to complete on transactions and for law firms to help to get signings organised across different parties.”

 Breaking down cultural (and regulatory) barriers to eSignatures